-Coltsfoot is a plant that has long been cultivated for its medicinal properties.
+Coltsfoot (Tussilago farfara) is a flower in the daisy family that’s long been cultivated for its medicinal properties.

 However, it’s also controversial, as research has linked some of its key components to liver damage, blood clots, and even cancer.